trouch/CreawsomeMod/README.md

 # Overview
 ## Why this mod ?
-By default when adding ever a custom or a Creality machine, Cura enables several features to reduce printing duration, but it also decrease quality.
-This modification add new machine definition with deep customization to improve printing quality compared to the original bundled definitions.
+By default when adding a custom or a Creality machine, Cura enables several features to reduce printing duration, but it also decreases quality.
+This modification adds new machine definition with deep customization to improve printing quality compared to the original bundled definitions.

 I was also tired of customizing and manually overriding each setting depending on my needs and dealing with my custom profiles.
 I wanted something more streamlined that I can use accross computers and track the changes I do using my regular development workflow.

 Finally, I decided to share my work seeing the enthusiasm around my work and my prints so anyone can benefit from it.

 ## Will this mod improve my print quality ?
 It depends how have you been able to tune your profiles and printer so far !
-As an example, you can see below the famous cube printed using the CR-10 S Pro _Super Quality_ quality.
+As an example, you can see below the famous cube printed using the CR-10 S Pro _Super Quality_ profile.
 You should be able to decide by yourself if this mod worths to be tested.
 Keep in mind you will still need to adjust temperatures and retraction according to your material, and eventually the speed too.

 ![sample-cube](https://github.com/trouch/CreawsomeMod/raw/master/doc/sample-cube.jpg)